Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 After you've completed your agent configuration and tested its performance, you can **Deploy** the agent (annotated with red arrow) to make it available through the selected channel.

+**Note: For the purposes of this lab, we are not deploying the agent yet.
+Please proceed to the next step.**

 ![wxo create agent config](images/wxo-create-agent-config.png)

 10- On the agent configuration page, review the *Description* of the agent in the **Profile** section and keep as is (no edits necessary).
 Also, keep the *Agent style* selection as **Default**.
 Next, scroll down to the **Knowledge** section, or click the **Knowledge** shortcut.